5 Mistakes Men Make When Choosing Compression Gear

 Can fabric choice really matter that much?

-Cheap, non-breathable materials make your vest unwearable after just a few hours.
+Cheap, non-breathable materials make your vest unwearable after just a few hours and lose compression integrity within weeks.

 Does activity level affect which vest I need?